The Torres del Paine trek - which includes the O and W Circuits is nothing short…

-In short order I am heading off on a trip to Hokkaido – Japan’s most northerly main island.
-I have been warned by the group that invited me to be prepared for chilly temperatures.
+I made a winter trip to Hokkaido – Japan’s most northerly main island.
+Before I left I was warned by the group that invited me to be prepared for chilly temperatures.
 They obviously don’t live in Calgary where chilly takes on quite a different meaning.
+Still I needed to put some thought into what to pack for Japan.

 Hokkaido, which is at the same latitude as Toronto, is famous for its spectacular mountain scenery, volcanoes, natural hot springs and ski areas.
-I am told that the average temperature in Sapporo in January is -3.6 °C – and I suspect that’s a moist rather than a dry cold which is always more penetrating, but still it’s not the -25°C temperatures we’ve been having for the last few weeks.
+I am told that the average temperature in Sapporo in January is -3.6 °C and I suspect that’s a moist rather than a dry cold which is always more penetrating, but still it’s not the -25°C temperatures we sometimes get for a few weeks every winter.
+With that in mind here’s what to pack for Japan in winter – appreciating that it can be rainy, snowy, cold and sunny.

 Over the eight days I’ll be in Japan I have to pack for drift ice walking, downhill skiing, fat tire biking and snowshoeing – not to mention visits to onsens or hot springs, the Akan International Crane Centre and nightly dinners.